isabella232/sign-integrations.en/help/veeva/install.md

 ### Create Signature object  {#create-signature-object}

-Signature object is created to store agreement related information.
-A Signaure object is a database that contains information under following specific fields:
+Signature object is created to store agreement-related information.
+A Signature object is a database that contains information under following specific fields:

 **Signature object fields**